How to configure challenger for your chain

 --hd-path "m/44'/60'/0'/0/8" \

-This is an optional step to use op-challenger subcommands, which allow chain operators to interact with the fault proof system onchain for testing and debugging purposes.
+This is an optional step to use op-challenger subcommands, which allow chain operators to interact with the Fault Proof System onchain for testing and debugging purposes.
 For example, it is possible to test and explore the system in the following ways:

 • create games yourself, and it doesn't matter if the games are valid or invalid.